opencv/opencv/modules/gpu/doc/camera_calibration_and_3d_reconstruction.rst

 -----------------------------------------------
 .. cpp:function:: bool gpu::StereoBM_GPU::checkIfGpuCallReasonable()

-    Some heuristics that tries to estmate if the current GPU will be faster then CPU in this algorithm.
-It queries current active device.
+    Uses a heuristic method to estimate whether the current GPU is faster than the CPU in this algorithm.
+It queries the currently active device.

 .. index:: gpu::StereoBeliefPropagation